Pages

 And for accelerationists, evangelicals, fundamentalists, and Christian nationalists, it’s all a part of the big plan for the End Times.

-Tariffs are imposed and tax cuts are extended yet again to the wealthy; markets crash, the dollar plummets; the US defaults on the national debt; the rich make a healthy profit on the downward spiral, from bitcoin and from bailouts; the natives become restless, and for “reasons of national security”, the authorities declare martial law.
+Tariffs are imposed and tax cuts are extended yet again to the wealthy; markets crash, the dollar plummets; the US defaults on the national debt; the rich make an unhealthy profit on the downward spiral, from bitcoin and from bailouts; the natives become restless, and for “reasons of national security”, the authorities declare martial law.
 And “before you can say Jack Robinson”, it's fait accompli.

-Added to which, we can only hope and pray that things don't escalate into nuclear war with Russia, China, North Korea, and Iran, and peacefully protest any such emerging crises, or we'll really be shafted.
+Added to which, we can only hope and pray that things don't escalate into nuclear war with Russia, China, Russia, Iran, and North Korea (the informal CRINK alliance), and peacefully protest any such emerging crises, or we'll really be shafted.

 ~ H.M.
 Forester.